 Types of fibers

 Seed fibers grow as fine hairs on the seeds of certain plants.
 Each individual fiber is a single, elongated cell.
 Cotton, coir, and kapok are the only seed fibers of any major commercial value.
-Of the three, only cotton is suitable for spinning into fine yarn (see Figure 1).
+Of the three, only cotton is suitable for spinning into fine yarn.
+Indeed, cotton and linen are the only vegetable fibers widely used for textiles.
 Kapok is mainly used as stuffing or insulation, and coir is made into ropes, sacks, and brushes.

 Manufacture of textiles

 Natural fibers are prepared and spun (see spinning) into yarn.
 This is then formed into fabric by weaving or other methods.
 Finishing processes include bleaching; calendering; mercerizing; dyeing (see dye), brushing, sizing, fulling, and tentering.
 Chemical processes may be used to impart crease-resistance, fireproofing, stain-resistance, waterproofing, or non-shrink properties.

 The preparation of fibers involves a number of processes.
 For cotton these include brushing fibers from the seed bolls in a cotton gin; beating the fibers to loosen them; rolling or lapping them flat and scutching (beating) them into fleecy masses.
 All of these processes are now carried out completely by machines.